 Continuance at Bergen Community College for the following academic year will be predicated upon students having met this expectation.
 The granting of a Bergen Community College diploma will presume the same.
-In cases where the Dean of Student Life & Conduct determines that these expectations have not been met, Bergen Community College may opt not to allow a student who has been asked to leave to return and this can preclude the granting of a Bergen Community College diploma.
+In cases where the Dean of Student Life & Conduct determines that these expectations have not been met, Bergen Community College may opt not to allow a student who has been asked to leave to return, and this can preclude the granting of a Bergen Community College diploma.

-Student Life and Conduct POLICY & PROCEDURES
+Student Life and Conduct Policy and Procedures

-Purpose: To establish guidelines and procedures to ensure just and fair disciplinary action determined by the nature of the offense and to ensure the right of appeal in situations involving minor offenses.
+Purpose: To establish clear guidance on accepted behavior while on campus.
+The guidelines and procedures are designed to ensure just and fair disciplinary action determined by the nature of the offense and to ensure the right of appeal in situations involving minor offenses.